 A historical survey of the political, social, economic and cultural development of the United States from 1865 to the present.
-Explores modern American institutions, ideals, ideologies, and laws, including explorations of the U.S. and California constitutions and
+Explores modern American institutions, ideals, ideologies, and laws, including explorations of the U.S. and California constitutions and interactions between federal, state, and local governments.

-114 COMPARATIVE HISTORY OF THE EARLY AMERICAS
+114 COMPARATIVE HISTORY OF THE EARLY AMERICAS 3 UNITS